godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 ```

 Now run the build, it **will fail** but that is expected and is normal.
-We might of course generate bindings beforehand to let it build succesfully, however our intent is to use custom working copy.
+We might of course generate bindings beforehand to let it build successfully, however our intent is to use a custom working copy.

 ```sh
 $ dub build